Lab answer key: Implementing Security Solutions in Hybrid Scenarios

 -

-Note: Wait for deployment to complete.
-This should take about 3 minutes.
+Note: The deployment might take about 3 minutes.

-Exercise 4: Onboarding on-premises Windows Server into Microsoft Defender for Cloud and Azure Automation
+Exercise 4: Onboarding on-premises Windows Server into Microsoft Defender for Cloud and Azure Update Manager

 -